improvbutterfly/ETL-Project-Commodities/README.md

 ![ERD part 1](images/commodities_db_ERD_part1.png)
 ![ERD part 2](images/commodities_db_ERD_part2.png)

-### Loading Information into Postgres
+### Transformation and Loading Information into Postgres

-From all the individual CSVs, from websites and from the Quandl API [Jupyter Notebook](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/main/database/Database_Insertion.ipynb)
+After extracting the data from the websites and Quandl API, we loaded each of the CSVS into a Postgres Admin.
+PGAdmin was used to create the Schema and to access the data to make sure they were loaded.
+[Jupyter Notebook](https://github.com/improvbutterfly/ETL-Project-Commodities/blob/main/database/Database_Insertion.ipynb)

 ### Accessing and Graphing Data